TULiberalArts/Institute-for-Public-Policy/pages/the-pennsylvania-capital-semester.md

 All interested students must complete an application, including a resume, transcript, writing sample and two faculty recommendations (form available here). **(this content needs to be migrated into Google docs and share the link with me so I can put into the site)**
 - Students are encouraged to submit any piece of writing 3-10 pages in length that demonstrates their abilities.
 It is also highly recommended for students to polish their resumes with aid of [Temple’s Career Center](http://www.temple.edu/studentaffairs/careercenter/), or their own institution’s career center.
 - Applications are available [here](https://form.jotform.com/CVE13/the-pennsylvania-capital-semester-a
 ).
-Please email to Michelle J. Atherton, Associate Director, Institute for Public Affairs, at [mjather@temple.edu](mailto:mjather@temple.edu).
+Please email to Michelle J. Atherton, Associate Director, Institute for Public Policy, at [mjather@temple.edu](mailto:mjather@temple.edu).
 - **Fall 2018 applications are due by May 19, but possible fellowship deadlines require earlier submissions.
 Applications are always being accepted.** Please submit the application as early as possible.
 It is best to apply early, as internship placements are competitive. **The competitive deadline for a possible [fellowship from the state](http://www.pahousefellowship.us/) is April 20 for fall enrollment, and September 25 for spring.**
 - Non-Temple students must also submit an approval form from their home institution to validate eligibility, and to assure proper credit transfer.
 That form is available here. **(this content needs to be migrated into Google docs and share the link with me so I can put into the site)**
 - Temple tuition rates for full-time students per semester currently stand at $7,884 for in-state students, and $13,764 for out-of-state.
 On a per credit basis, tuition is $657 for in-state students, and $1,147 for out-of-state.
 These rates are for the 2017-18 school year.